 Reducing one-time costs while providing organizations with greater flexibility for managing their business processes has become a necessity of late.
 The graphic below from Price Waterhouse Coopers’ (PwC) published study, Beyond ERP: New technology, New Options, illustrates the cost savings of taking the first steps towards pursuing a cloud ERP strategy.

 Acumatica’s cloud-based ERP system is designed to meet the needs of small and medium-sized businesses (SMBs) and mid-market organizations.
-The company’s core verticals include distribution, manufacturing, professional services, retail/eCommerce and technology development firms, including software, property management and nonprofit organizations.
+The company’s core verticals include distribution, manufacturing, professional services, retail/eCommerce and technology development firms.
+These firms focus on software, property management and nonprofit activities.
 Supported deployment models include multi-tenant SaaS, hosted by partners, hosted by Acumatica and on-premise.
 Acumatica’s cloud applications run on the Microsoft Azure operating system and rely on SQL Azure.
 The depth of Azure expertise inside Acumatica is impressive, given the size of the total company.
 It’s evident that this is an area of high priority for the company.

 The provider has regional offices located throughout North America and Europe, in addition to a growing network of global channel partners.
 The IQMS solution integrates enterprise resource planning and manufacturing operations functionality using a single Oracle database.
 By relying on this single database, IQMS ensures accounting, CRM, quality management, real-time monitoring, purchasing, EDI, reporting/business intelligence, production planning/scheduling, real-time shop floor control and warehouse, shipping, inventory and overall supply chain management all rely on the same system of record.

-IQMS’ cloud ERP systems are known for the ease of use, excellent navigation and how quickly system users can jump between modules and drill down on production workflow areas of interest.
+IQMS’ cloud-based ERP systems are known for their ease of use, excellent navigation, and how quickly system users can jump between modules and drill down on production workflow areas of interest.
 The IQMS ERP suite of applications also supports a wide variety of Bill of Materials (BOM) and configuration, which make this cloud ERP system ideal for complex manufacturing.
-In addition, users report that lot tracking and serialization and traceability of products from finished goods to purchase orders is easy to use.
+In addition, users report that tracking products from finished goods to purchase orders is easy to navigate.

 Microsoft continues to invest heavily in Dynamics AX, and it shows in the user interface, financials, projects module, global support and cloud performance running on Microsoft Azure.
 Microsoft has had its ups and downs with its global partner organizations, but they’ve turned this into a strength that’s delivering solutions across its core verticals of distribution, manufacturing, retailing and professional services.
-Microsoft’s AX development team has made accounts receivable and accounts payable agile in managing multi-site focused, which has long been a request from larger customers.
+Microsoft’s AX development team has made accounts receivable and accounts payable more agile when managing multiple sites, which has long been a request from larger customers.

 Also, the tight integration with other Microsoft products is a core strength of the AX architecture and supported workflows.
 Customers also find the inventory management module flexible and easy to use.
 Weaknesses include limitations scaling for international deployments, an inability to add notes to the accounts payable department and challenges in syncing with third-party apps to generate more useful reports.

-NetSuite’s weaknesses include physical inventory with multiple branch locations, the search function for reports is considered substandard and the mobile app is slow and clunky, according to conversations with customers.
+NetSuite has several weaknesses according to conversations with customers.
+These include weak inventory management between multiple branches, a substandard search function within reports and a slow and clunky mobile app.
 NetSuite excels in retail, fashion & apparel, internet & software companies and wholesale distribution, yet isn’t as proven in large-scale multiplant manufacturing implementations.

 Rootstock also has a partnership with FinancialForce.com that provides shared customers with a cloud ERP system that can scale across accounting, financial and manufacturing requirements.
 Customers complain that Rootstock relies on Visualforce too much for its pages.
 They say this provides visually appealing functionality yet it’s not as easy to customize pages to their specific needed.
 Often customers end up with extra clutter on screens due to Visualforce programming conventions.
 Customers like the FinancialForce integration, yet say they want cost of goods sold (COGS) to be proven down into material, labor and other costs to reflect how their business operates.